 Our international auctions are held twice a year, in the spring and autumn.
 Each auction consists of four daily sessions.
 The auction itself will take place in the auction room in our building.

 Interested buyers can bid in person or send in their written bids.
 We also offer the possibility for live bidding over the internet.
 More and more customers at home and abroad gladly use our own bidding program.
 Our auctions are public, you are welcome to attend the auction or to follow it from behind your computer.

 In the week after the auction we give collectors and dealers the opportunity to buy the unsold lots against the starting price.
 By far the most lots are sold at our auctions.
 If one or more lots remain unsold, we will include it in our following auction.
 We do not charge any commission for unsold lots.

 The commission is deducted from the auction results.
 We charge a 20% commission and a 2 euro fee per lot (incl.
 VAT).
 In exceptional cases, for special collections or charities, we can deviate from this percentage.
 The commission relates to the hammer price, the result your material ultimately reaches.

-A week after the auction you will receive a sales note, in which we inform you about your overall results.
-Within six weeks we will then pay you the net proceeds from the auction, either by bank transfer or in cash.
+Two weeks after the auction you will receive a sales note, in which we inform you about your overall results.
+Within ca. five weeks we will then pay you the net proceeds from the auction, either by bank transfer or in cash.